Miguel-98/About-Me/README.md

 # About Me

-My name is Miguel Amaral and I am going to graduate on December, 2021, with a Bachelor of Science degree in Business Analytics at Florida Polytechnic University with a Magna Cum Laude honor (GPA : 3.8).
+My name is Miguel Amaral, and I am going to graduate in December, 2021, with a Bachelor of Science degree in Business Analytics at Florida Polytechnic University with a Magna Cum Laude honor (GPA : 3.8).
 My eagerness to successfully deliver a high-quality service, my enthusiasm for professional development, and my excellent communication skills are some of my best qualities.
 I am looking for a entry-level position where I can fully utilize my analytical skills and explore my professional potential.

 ### Certification